babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 the settings of each escape hatch.
 Use the script to specify if each escape hatch should be set to `ignored` or `strict`.

-If an escape hatch set to `ignored`, Babelfish will suppress the error that the corresponding syntax would otherwise cause.
+If an escape hatch is set to `ignored`, Babelfish will suppress the error that the corresponding syntax would otherwise cause.
 By default, the change applies to the current session only.
 Include the `server` keyword to apply the changes on the cluster level as well.